 Your task is to develop today's version of the 'Grand Tour'.
 Remember the tour must be based on the original ideas of the 'Grand Tour' to extend your education in Art, Architecture, Culture and Geography.

-There are two ways we can present this data: one is using Google Earth and the other is old fashioned pen and paper.
-If you are using pen and paper write the place (town/city) you would visit as a sub-heading and underneath need it explain why it would be on your Grand Tour.
+There are two ways we can present this data: one is using Google My Maps and the other is old fashioned pen and paper with a map.
+If you are using the 'traditional' method collect an A3 copy of a world map and mark on the areas you would like to visit (question 1).
+Then on that map annotate why you would visit that place (question 2).

 Google My Maps

 - Search for google my maps in your search engine.